SBLANG/datakit-smallholder-farmers-fall-2025/Challenge 1 _Weather Patterns/allisonsibrian/README.md

 ### For Further Analysis
 1. To expand and create a robust pest and disease alert system, it would be best to move from monthly to weekly aggregation.
 A weekly model would likely increase the R^2 score significantly.
-2. To expand this analysis, incorporating user location would allow for better forecasting as this country-level analysis is masking micro-climates that occur in a country.
+2. To expand this analysis, incorporating user location would allow for better forecasting, as this country-level analysis is masking micro-climates that occur in a country.
 3. Splitting and further specifying topic questions would help (i.e., 'Crops') as different crops have different weather sensitivities.

 ### For Producers Direct
-Utilizing the prediction model to create a robust alert or high-risk month or market campaigns can be done by specifying feature attributes and incorporating seasonal farming calendars as Month was a big predictor in predicting 'Pest & Disease' questions.
+Utilizing the prediction model to create a robust alert or high-risk month or market campaigns can be done by specifying feature attributes and incorporating seasonal farming calendars, as Month was a big predictor in predicting 'Pest & Disease' questions.

-I recommend incorporating regional data in the model, aggregating at a weekly-level and specifying questions to create a stronger model.
+I recommend incorporating regional data in the model, aggregating at a weekly level and specifying questions to create a stronger model.

 ## Contact and Collaboration